Strategic Framework & Organizational Goals

-Economic Development Clusters
+Based on Economic Development Clusters and Other Major Employers

 As defined by the U.S. Economic Development Agency (EDA), an economic cluster is a “geographic concentration of interconnected industries and supportive organizations that make regions uniquely competitive for jobs and private investment.”

 Put more simply, it is a concentration of related industries on a particular location.
-Clusters are comprised of manufacturers, their suppliers, support providers, academic and research institutions and other key players.
+Clusters are comprised of manufacturers, their suppliers, support providers, academic and research institutions, and other key players.

-For example, an automotive cluster can be comprised of car manufacturers, the parts suppliers, the transportation companies that deliver cars from the factor to dealerships, companies that specialize in research and development (such as those that focus on safety or fuel economy improvements) marketing agencies that specialize in automotive marketing, and numerous other related businesses.
+For example, an automotive cluster can be comprised of car manufacturers, the parts suppliers, the transportation companies that deliver cars from the factory to dealerships, companies that specialize in research and development (such as those that focus on safety or fuel economy improvements) marketing agencies that specialize in automotive marketing, and numerous other related businesses.